philipjkim/cpp-app-template/README.md

-# Simple Chat
+# cpp-app-template

-This is a simple chat application using C++17, Conan, and CMake.
+This is a simple template of C++ CLI application using C++17, Conan, and CMake.

 ## Dependencies
 - Boost 1.85.0